The IAT Board

 • Tuition Assistance (in partnership with Brightworks staff): Patrik Lundh, Monique Brinson, and Kate Schox (for policy and advice only – as a parent, Kate is not privy to any applications or allocation decisions)

 The Board also operates several working groups around specific initiatives.
-Most recently, these have included: launching Mars out of the Innovation Lab, finding a new home, long-term planning for Tinkering School, developing our Continuous Educators Division, hiring the new Executive Director, and Fundraising.
+Most recently, these have included: launching Mars out of the Innovation Lab, finding a new home, long-term planning for Tinkering School, developing our Curious Educators Division, and Fundraising.

 Joining the Board